MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-training-report.md

 - ***\<EntityName>.\<AttributeName>** has **\<ThresholdValue>** percent correlation <CorrelationName> with <OutcomeAttributeName> and model might suspect to cause target leak.*

-    Data fields that have a high correlation with prediction outcome are dropped in model training.
+    Data fields that have a high correlation with binary classification outcome are dropped in model training.